-Many of the best bass guitars are made by companies that are also known for making the best electric guitars.
+Many of the best bass guitars are made by companies that are also known for making the great electric guitars.
 Companies such as Fender, Gibson, and Washburn are famous for producing the finest guitars.
 However, there are a lot of other bass guitar brands that just make bass guitars.
 We’ll explore both kinds of companies in our review of the best bass guitar brands below.
 If you’re a beginner and just starting out, you may want to check out our post on the best bass guitars for beginners first.

 Just like with every other musical instrument, some companies are better at making bass guitars than others.
 Even different bass guitars models from one company may be better than models from another.
 With all of the bass guitars that can be found in music stores and online, it is hard to know which bass brand is the best.
 Hopefully, this guide will help you sort out which are the best bass guitar brands for you.